FaresSaid00/minikube-k8s/README.md

 📌 Step 1: Prepare the Environment

-Before we begin, we need to set up the required tools:

 1️⃣ Install Minikube
-To install Minikube on Mac, run the following command in the Terminal:

 brew install minikube
 After installation, verify the version:

-minikube version
 2️⃣ Install kubectl
-To install kubectl, run:

 brew install kubectl
 Verify the installation:

-kubectl version --client
-3️⃣ Install a Hypervisor (if not already installed) Minikube requires virtualization, and the available options on macOS are:

-Docker Desktop (recommended)
+3️⃣ Install Docker
-HyperKit
-VirtualBox (for Intel CPUs)
-If you don't have Docker Desktop, install it using:

 brew install --cask docker
 Make sure to launch Docker Desktop before starting Minikube.

 📌 Step 2: Start Minikube

-Now that we have the tools set up, let's start Minikube and create a local cluster.

 1️⃣ Start Minikube
 Open the Terminal and run the following command to create the cluster:

 minikube start
-By default, Minikube will use the appropriate driver based on your environment (like Docker or VirtualBox).
-If you want to specify the driver manually, use:

 minikube start --driver=docker
-(Replace docker with any other driver like virtualbox if you prefer).

 2️⃣ Check the Cluster Status
 After starting Minikube, use the following command to ensure the cluster is running:

-kubectl cluster-info
+-kubectl cluster-info

-You should see output like:
+-You should see output like:

-Kubernetes control plane is running at https://192.168.49.2:8443 CoreDNS is running at https://192.168.49.2:8443/api/v1/namespaces/kube-system/services/kube-dns To check the available nodes:
+Kubernetes control plane is running at https://192.168.49.2:8443 CoreDNS is running at https://192.168.49.2:8443/api/v1/namespaces/kube-system/services/kube-dns

-kubectl get nodes
+-To check the available nodes: kubectl get nodes

 You should see something like:

 NAME       STATUS   ROLES           AGE   VERSION